Retail is a more competitive space than ever before.

 When all the data is gathered, a retail company receives a holistic view of customer touchpoints across channels.
-Actions can be taken a direct result such as investing additional resources in a particular channel or eliminating one altogether.
+Actions can be taken as a direct result, like investing additional resources in a particular channel or eliminating one altogether.

 3. Online Transactions